bholloway/omit-tilde-webpack-plugin/README.md

 [![NPM](https://nodei.co/npm/omit-tilde-webpack-plugin.png)](http://github.com/bholloway/omit-tilde-webpack-plugin)

-Webpack plugin that allows module imports to omit a tilde
+Webpack plugin that allows module imports to omit a tilde.

 This plugin is aware of your modules an will infer imports without a tilde.

-## Ratonale
+## Rationale

 In some cases (e.g. SASS `@import` statements) Webpack requires you to indicate modules by using a tilde (`~`) prefix.
 Tilde is necessary to resolve an ambiguous import syntax in the given language.